 On Tuesday morning the local vet took one look at him and snatched him into the back room, siphoned a sample from his little pot belly and found fluid in his abdomen.

 FIP.
-Or a failing heart.
+Leading to a failing heart.
 Fatal.
 Soon.

 Might be days and might be weeks.